Gojek: Rebranding

 On 22 July 2019, Gojek unveiled a new logo.
 Its new icon, which nicknamed as "Solv", symbolized Gojek's transformation from being a ride-hailing service to become a super app that provides a variety of smart ways to eliminate hassles.

-Anak Bangsa Bisa Foundation

-Yayasan Anak Bangsa Bisa (YABB)/ Anak Bangsa Bisa Foundation is a non-profit organization founded by Gojek to advance equal opportunities and help build more sustainable livelihoods for those who rely on daily income.
-Established in March 2020 during the onset of COVID-19 pandemic, the initial funding of the foundation was from 25% of annual salary of Gojek senior management team and the budgeted salary increases for all Gojek employees in 2020.

 Shutdown of services

 In December 2019, due to stagnant growth, Gojek announced plan to discontinue most of its lifestyle services operating under its Golife brand.
 GoLaundry and GoDaily services discontinued on 31 December 2019, while GoFix, GoGlam and Service Marketplace services discontinued by mid-January 2020.
 Gojek still retained GoClean and GoMassage by that time where 90% of lifestyle services order come from.
 Due to effect of the COVID-19 pandemic on its business, Gojek further discontinued all of its lifestyle services that was still left, namely GoClean and GoMassage, on 27 July 2020.
 Gojek also discontinued GoFood Festival around the same time period.

 Gojek centres

 Gojek operates in many large and medium-size Indonesian cities, and also in rural areas within Indonesia;

 Gojek launched its ride-hailing service in Singapore on 10 January 2019 as part of "an enhancement of its beta phase".
 Its president, Andre Soelistyo, said that it is committed to "bringing choice back to the ride-hailing market in Singapore".
 In February 2019, Gojek Singapore appointed management consultant and mountain climber Lien Choong Luen as the GM of its Singapore operations.